 Must have products to help prepare your child for Kindergarten!

-Please see for my recommended Picture, Predictable and Wordless Picture books, manipulatives, Top 40 Must have Toys and Books for Your Inquisitive and Imaginative Preschooler, and pretend play must haves.
+Please see Top 40 Must Have Toys and Books for Your Inquisitive and Imaginative Preschooler for my recommended Picture, Predictable and Wordless Picture books and for additional manipulatives, and pretend play must haves.

 SIGHT WORDS!